 Our work on LGBT issues spans decades – from an early case challenging the military’s anti-gay policy, Hoffburg v.
 Alexander, to the monitoring of anti-gay hate and extremist groups today.
 The SPLC is dedicated to defending the rights of the LGBT community.
 Our current work has a national reach but is primarily focused on the Southeast where relatively few organizations advocate for this community.

 Tracey and Maggie Cooper-Harris are legally married, but the Department of Veterans Affairs denied Tracey's application for additional compensation to which other married veterans are entitled.
-(Todd Bigelow photo)
+(Valerie Downes photo)

 Ensuring safe schools is a particular concern.
 The bullying of LGBT students is a severe, nationwide problem – one made more difficult by the reluctance of many school districts to take strong steps to prevent it.
 Nearly nine out of 10 LGBT students have experienced harassment, a survey by the Gay, Lesbian and Straight Education Network (GLSEN) found.
 Also, a Southern Poverty Law Center analysis of FBI hate crime data found that LGBT people are far more likely to be victims of a violent hate crime than any other minority group in the United States.